florinpatrascu/micro/archetypes/README.md

 Micro's archetypes directory is a collection of Apache Maven project archetypes designed for the (µ)Micro framework.

+ - `quickstart`; archetype to build a small Micro web application having two "Hello" demo Controllers, and using two different Template Engines that can be used side by side for rendering the dynamic content; Velocity and Markdown.
+ - `bare`; archetype to build a minimalist Micro web application

 ### Requirements
 To install and use these archetypes [Apache Maven](http://maven.apache.org) needs to be present.